yarnieee/popcorn_chicken/README.md

 ```

 ## 3. Running the .ipynb file
-Before clicking "run all", pls double check that the dataset-
+Before clicking running the file, pls double check that the dataset-

 if extracted, both test and train folders should be in the same folder as the .ipynb file